NVIDIA/TensorRT-LLM/docs/source/advanced/lora.md

 The CPU cache is configured to be a max size.
 The GPU cache is configured to a percentage of free GPU memory after engine load.
 As requests come in LoRAs are stored in the host cache.

 As requests are scheduled for execution LoRAs are loaded into the GPU cache.
-Refer to the {ref}`batch-manager` section for more information.

 #### LoRA with tensor parallel